Are you sitting comfortably? Then let us begin.

 - After just 3 hours, there’s a 50% drop in your artery dilation and, as a result, a decrease in blood flow around your body.
 If you sit for 24 hours straight, the insulin in your body loses nearly 40% of its ability to uptake glucose, which increases your risk of type 2 diabetes.

-- After 2 weeks of sitting for nearly 6 hours a day, your “bad” cholesterol increases and the enzymes responsible for breaking down fat decline.
-And research shows that even exercise can’t fully undo the damage on our body.
+- After 2 weeks of sitting for around 6 hours a day, your “bad” cholesterol increases and the enzymes responsible for breaking down fat decline.
+And research shows that after than even exercise can’t fully undo the damage on our body.
 Your muscles start to atrophy and your maximum oxygen consumption drops.

 - After a year of sitting an overage of 6 hours per day, the longer term health effects start manifesting.
 You may start to experience weight gain and high cholesterol.
 You will also be losing around 1% of your bone mass every year.

 The most shocking part is that scientists estimate that if you spend 10 to 20 years sitting down for 6 hours a day, and lets face it – most of us are probably guilty of this – you may have lost up to 7 quality adjusted life years (years without medical issues or death).